Dark Angel (band): History

-Early years (1981–1991)
+Initial career (1981–1992)

-Dark Angel formed in 1981 under the name Shellshock in Downey, California, right around the time when the Bay Area thrash movement was beginning to take place.
-They were forced to change their name to Dark Angel in 1983 due to another band using the name.
+Dark Angel was formed in 1981 under the name Shellshock in Downey, California, right around the time when the Los Angeles and Bay Area thrash metal movements were beginning to take place.
+They were forced to change their name to Dark Angel in 1983, due to another band using the Shellshock name.
 They played in local bars and clubs, acquiring a cult following in the metal underground.
-The band began recording and releasing several demos before releasing their debut studio album We Have Arrived in March 1985.
+The band was often compared to Slayer.
+They began recording and releasing several demos before releasing their debut studio album We Have Arrived in March 1985.
 Dark Angel promoted We Have Arrived with its first ever tour, opening for bands like Slayer, Megadeth, Venom, Savage Grace, Corrosion of Conformity, Possessed, D.R.I., Exodus and Agent Steel.

-In November 1986, Dark Angel released their second studio album, Darkness Descends, which is widely considered to be their seminal release.
+In November 1986, Dark Angel released its second studio album, Darkness Descends, which is widely considered to be their seminal release.
 Around the same time, several other thrash metal bands such as Metallica also released seminal albums and started to gain more popularity.
+Dark Angel drummer Gene Hoglan said, "If Darkness Descends had come out in August or September instead of November 1986, perhaps things would have been slightly different.
+Maybe more people would have said, 'Hey, this band is pretty cool,' instead of, 'Well, we had Reign in Blood last month, and everything sucks after that.'
+[Laughs] People were pretty ruthless back then — they would call us 'Slayer babies' and things like that."
+Although Darkness Descends did not initially reach the Billboard 200 charts or become a commercial success, Dark Angel toured heavily behind the album throughout 1986 and 1987, playing with bands like Motörhead, Megadeth, Possessed, Slayer, Overkill, Sacred Reich, Whiplash, Cryptic Slaughter and the Crumbsuckers.
+In early 1987, in the middle of the Darkness Descends tour, Doty left the band in order to start a family.
+Hoglan recalled, "Sometimes it was a challenge just to get him to rehearsals.
+But back then I was very naive when it came to drugs and other ancillary activities that one might be involved in — it wasn't a part of my life, so I didn't really pay attention to things like that.
+So I didn't think we had many problems as a band, but it started to become more obvious between the release of the record in November 1986 and the start of the tour with Possessed in January 1987.
+And obviously, the real sign that something was wrong was when he backed out of the tour just a few days before the first date, which forced us to hire Jim Drabos to replace him."

-Although Darkness Descends did not initially reach the Billboard 200 charts or become a commercial success, Dark Angel spent most of 1986 and 1987 touring heavily behind the album, with bands like Motörhead, Megadeth, Possessed, Slayer, Overkill, Sacred Reich, Whiplash, Cryptic Slaughter and The Crumbsuckers.
-After the Darkness Descends tour ended in August 1987, vocalist Don Doty left Dark Angel in order to start a family and was replaced by Ron Rinehart, who would stay with the band until their breakup in 1992 and rejoin for their subsequent reunions.
-Dark Angel performed their first show with Rinehart at the Fender's Ballroom in Long Beach, California on January 29, 1988.
+Drabos proved to be a temporary replacement, and left the band and became a police officer after the tour.
+He was replaced by Ron Rinehart, who would stay with the band until their breakup in 1992 and rejoin for their subsequent reunions.
+Dark Angel performed its first show with Rinehart at the Fender's Ballroom in Long Beach, California on January 29, 1988.